polterguy/polterguy.github.io/index.md

 The web API generator takes care of left joins, referential integrity, validators, authentication and authorisation, while allowing you to declaratively tell it how to generate your API.
-It also allows you to publish web socket messages as endpoints are invoked, in addition to having tons of additional features simplifying your life.
+It also allows you to publish web socket messages as endpoints are invoked, in addition to having tons of additional features simplifying your life as a software developer.
 If your endpoints are simple wrappers around your database, the endpoint generator can do 100% of your job automagically.

 ## SQL endpoint generator